carpentries-incubator/SDC-BIDS-dMRI/episodes/preprocessing.md

 ### Registration with T1w

-The final step to our diffusion processing is registration to an anatomical image (eg. T1-weighted).
+The final step to our diffusion processing is registration to an anatomical image (e.g. T1-weighted).
 This is important because the diffusion data, typically acquired using echo planar imaging or EPI, enables faster acquisitions at the cost of lower resolution and introduction of distortions (as seen above).
 Registration with the anatomical image not only helps to